joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 ## Conclusions

 I’ll step into the first person for a friendly conclusion.
-I started looking into merklized key/value stores last summer in search of a reliable persistence layer to complement libp2p’s GossipSub, and found that variants of deterministic pseudo-random merkle trees were an active early research area.
+I started looking into merklized databases last summer in search of a reliable persistence layer to complement libp2p’s GossipSub, and found that variants of deterministic pseudo-random merkle trees were an active early research area.
 I was ecstatic.

 The [original paper on Merkle Search Trees](https://inria.hal.science/hal-02303490/document) (MSTs) describes something very different than the approach I ended up pursuing.
 MSTs are more like classical B-Trees where the intermediate nodes store values too: each key/value entry’s hash determines its level in the tree, and nodes interleave values with pointers to nodes at the level below.
 It’s actually quite complicated.

 ![Screenshot 2023-05-01 at 5.25.27 PM.png](./Screenshot_2023-05-01_at_5.25.27_PM.png)

 _Prolly Tree_ seems to be the consensus name for the bottom-up/dynamic chunking approach.
 I first saw the idea described in [this blog post](https://0fps.net/2020/12/19/peer-to-peer-ordered-search-indexes/), but it appears to have originated in the now-dead project [attic-labs/noms](https://github.com/attic-labs/noms).
 [Dolt](https://github.com/dolthub/dolt), a relational database with git-like characteristics, has a [great blog post about Prolly Trees](https://www.dolthub.com/blog/2022-06-27-prolly-chunker/) that spends a lot of time focusing on ways to tune the chunk size distribution.
-You may have wondered about why the `u32(node.hash[0..4]) < 2^32/Q` condition gives us parents with `Q` children on average - it does, but in a geometric distribution with more smaller chunks than bigger chunks.
+Our naive `u32(node.hash[0..4]) < 2^32/Q` condition gives us parents with `Q` children on average, but in a geometric distribution with more smaller chunks than bigger chunks.
 Dolt took on the challenge of implementing a native Prolly Tree directly on-disk, so they reworked the chunk boundary condition to get chunks to fit more consistently into 4096-byte pages, transforming the distribution on the left into the distribution on the right.

 ![Screenshot 2023-05-01 at 17-45-57 How to Chunk Your Database into a Merkle Tree.png](./Screenshot_2023-05-01_at_17-45-57_How_to_Chunk_Your_Database_into_a_Merkle_Tree.png) ![Screenshot 2023-05-01 at 17-46-01 How to Chunk Your Database into a Merkle Tree.png](./Screenshot_2023-05-01_at_17-46-01_How_to_Chunk_Your_Database_into_a_Merkle_Tree.png)

 > A simple solution is to use the size of the current chunk as an input into the chunking function.
 The intuition is simple: if the probability of chunk boundary increases with the size of the current chunk, we will reduce the occurrence of both very-small and very-large chunks.

 This was something I planned to do, but shelved as the prospect of working on top of existing key/value stores came into focus.
 As far as I can tell, Okra’s generic key/value backend is a novel approach, and hinges on the specific way the fixed anchors give nodes stable `(level, key)` identifiers.
+Or maybe just rotating the tree 45 degrees, I can't really tell.

 I don’t know enough about either database internals or distributed systems to thoroughly compare the trade-offs between the Okra way and a full-fledged on-disk Prolly Tree.
 I’m really happy with how easy Okra was to implement, especially in the browser context over a single IndexedDB object store, and personally place a high value on that kind of simplicity as long as it meets my needs.
 But I also know that lots of serious engineering went into Dolt and would bet it performs better at scale.
 Another major aspect of Dolt’s implementation is that it has git-like time-travel.
 Like LMDB, Dolt is copy-on-write, but it keeps the old blocks around so that it can access any historical snapshot by root hash.

 One future direction that I’m excited to explore is packaging Okra as a SQLite plugin.
-I think it could work as a custom index that you can add to any table to make it “syncable”, in any of the three replicate/union/merge usage patterns, with instance of the table in anyone else’s database.
+I think it could work as a custom index that you can add to any table to make it “syncable”, in any of the three replicate/union/merge usage patterns, with another instance of the table in anyone else’s database.

 More generally, I find myself constantly impressed by the unreasonable utility of merklizing things.
 As always, the friction is around mutability and identity, but pushing through those headwinds seems to consistently deliver serendipitous benefits beyond the initial goals.
-We’re used to thinking of “content-addressing” as an overly fancy way of saying “I hashed a file” (or at least I was), but I’m coming around to seeing a much deeper design principle that we can to integrate into the lowest levels of the stack.
+We’re used to thinking of “content-addressing” as an overly fancy way of saying “I hashed a file” (or at least I was), but I’m coming around to seeing a much deeper design principle that we can integrate into the lowest levels of the stack.
 You can merklize a database _index_, and find that it unlocks a crazy new set of peer-to-peer primitives.

 _Many thanks to Colin McDonnell, Ian Reynolds, Lily Jordan, Kevin Kwok, and Raymond Zhong for their feedback._